-- Currently, three COVID-19 vaccines are approved for use in Canada.
-One is the Pfizer-BioNTech vaccine, the other is a vaccine developed by Moderna and the third is the AstraZeneca vaccine.
+- Currently, four COVID-19 vaccines are approved for use in Canada.
+They include: the Pfizer-BioNTech vaccine, a vaccine developed by Moderna, the AstraZeneca vaccine, and the Janssen vaccine developed by Johnson & Johnson.
 Other vaccine candidates are also currently under review by Health Canada.

-- Each of the approved vaccines are safe, reliable and highly effective against COVID-19.
+- Vaccines are safe, reliable and are shown to be effective against COVID-19.

 - Health Canada uses strict safety and quality requirements for regulating and approving vaccines.
 These same standards were applied to the COVID-19 vaccines.

 - Some of the approved COVID-19 vaccines require two doses given several weeks apart to provide full protection against the virus.
 They include: the Pfizer vaccine, Moderna vaccine and AstraZeneca vaccine.
 After completing the two-doses, it may take another one to two weeks to achieve maximum protection against COVID-19.
 The Janssen vaccine is a single-dose vaccine.

 - In Ontario, COVID-19 vaccines will be free to everyone.
 You are strongly encouraged to get vaccinated for COVID-19 when it is available.
 COVID-19 vaccines are safe and effective.
 When a large percentage of people become vaccinated against COVID-19, it stops the spread of the virus.
 That benefits everyone and means a quicker return to normal.